-History Behind Super Bowl LV’s Record Penalties
+History behind Super Bowl LV’s record penalties

 Kansas City's eight first half flags were the most in super bowl history and the most ever under head coach Andy Reid.

 The Chiefs finished with 11 penalties for 120 yards.
-90 came in the second quarter, the most in one quarter in Super Bowl history.
+Ninety came in the second quarter, the most in one quarter in Super Bowl history.

 This week Reid said the penalties were one of the biggest reasons why the Chiefs lost control of Super Bowl LV.